husseny/Dockerize-Django-MongoDB/README.md

     $ ./setup.sh

- Make sure your containers are running by calling docker ps Now, your django project should be accessible through the browser on localhost:8000
+Make sure your containers are running by calling docker ps

+Now, your django project should be accessible through the browser on localhost:8000

+For more information on how to use mongoengine visit the [documentation](http://docs.mongoengine.org/tutorial.html)